 How Burn Fat and Feast is Helping Our Family

 Burn Fat and Feast is helping me to achieve my personal wellness goals, but it’s also having positive impacts on our family.
 I’m serving more vegetables at every meal and bringing fewer unhealthy foods into our home.
 Rob isn’t doing the program with me, but he has started paying attention to the foods he eats each day.
 He is making healthier choices, drinking more water than ever before, and has started tracking his macros and calories each day.
 Rob doesn’t work out and isn’t doing any carb cycling.
-It’s crazy though because he has already managed to lose 7 pounds just from the painless changes he has implemented to his diet these past four weeks.
+It’s crazy though because he has already managed to lose 30 pounds just from the painless changes he has implemented to his diet since I began the program.
 As a woman, I definitely need to work harder than that before I will ever see results, but the thing I love most about Burn Fat and Feast is that the program is sustainable.
 I don’t feel deprived, I’m not saying goodbye to all of my favorite foods forever and I’m not killing myself to exercise an insane amount every single day.
 Each day is truly manageable and it’s a routine I can see myself following well into the future.

 Cheers to a happy and healthy 2021!

 If you want to take the leap and try Burn Fat and Feast for yourself, use referral code MGAVIN10 at checkout to save $10 on your membership.
 Leave a comment to let me know if you join – I would love to hear what you think about the program!